chillibasket/processing-grapher/README.md

 ## Installation/Setup Guide

 ### Basic Usage in the Processing IDE
-1. Download and install the Processing IDE from [https://processing.org/](https://processing.org/).
+1. Download and install the Processing IDE version 3.5.4 from [https://processing.org/](https://processing.org/).
+Note that the newest version 4.0 is not yet supported.
 1. Clone or download all files in this repository.
 1. Open the main program file `ProcessingGrapher.pde` in the Processing editor.
 All the other files should automatically open in separate tabs in the Processing IDE.
 1. Press the `Run` button in the top-left of the Processing editor to start the program.